source-library/source-library/more-resources.md

 - [Another document by someone else that does the same as the above one](https://docs.google.com/document/d/1pomyRKT0v-PtnpE5gzxUC2tHTSLO8HkeWTNUAKjCkC0/edit "Another document by someone else that does the same as the above one")
 - [Debunking ‘human nature’  myth](https://docs.google.com/document/d/1AumVF0JV_dZrTSiW5z5L2oj9fj3pCLRcZTiqYyG-4bo/edit "Debunking ‘human nature’  myth") by u/Albamc35 (talks about the idea of people being inherently selfish, in the context of anti-socialist arguments)
 - [Good PragerU Debunks](https://www.youtube.com/playlist?list=PLdjtfnD9syhEAPCNxy3ABBO1CZV3tjqvq "Good PragerU Debunks"), Youtube playlist of PragerU debunks which generally are well-spoken, cite sources, and engage in good faith with the content
+- [Trump Research Book](https://trumpresearchbook.com/), which goes in detail about the blunders and policy failures of Trump.
+These pages collectively cover dozens of different policy areas where Trump's policies and actions caused harm.
+This is coupled with [a similar research book on Ron Desantis](https://desantisresearchbook.com/).